Arturomtz8/de-zoomcamp-project/README.md

     ```bash
     $ export TF_VAR_project=your_project_id_from_google_cloud
     ```
+    - Then run `cd terraform/` & `terraform plan -out init_infra.tfplan` and `terraform apply init_infra.tfplan` to create the infra

+- Python = ">=3.9,<3.11"

-- Download [Poetry]((https://python-poetry.org/docs/)) and run the command 'poetry install' .
-This command will take the dependencies located in [pyproject.toml](pyproject.toml) and create a new environment that will help you to sync your dependencies and run the python scripts easily.
+- Download [Poetry]((https://python-poetry.org/docs/)) and run the command `poetry install` .
+This command will take the dependencies located in [pyproject.toml](pyproject.toml) and create a new environment that will help you run the python scripts easily.

 - You will also have to create an agent that will interact with PRAW, here are the steps for doing it: https://praw.readthedocs.io/en/stable/getting_started/quick_start.html#prerequisites

-- Use Prefect Cloud for configuring Secrets and Blocks that are used in the [flows scripts](src/flows/)
+- Use Prefect Cloud for configuring Secrets and Blocks that are used in the [flows scripts](src/flows/).
+Here is a [guide](https://docs.prefect.io/ui/cloud-quickstart/) for configuring Prefect Cloud

+- Create a project in dbt with the name _dbt_reddit_ :
+    ```bash
+    $ poetry run dbt init dbt_reddit
+    ```

-Take into account that you must have your environment variables and secrets stored in your terminal or in your repo.
-If you want to run it in Github Actions, you will have to create
+- Optional: If you want to run it in Github Actions, you will have to create the following _secrets_ for your repo:

+## Run the scripts
+It is **mandatory** to have done the steps in [Prerequisites section](#prerequisites-for-running-the-project)

+- To run the prefect scripts simply type in the root dir of the repo:
+    ```bash
+    $ poetry run python src/flows/reddit_posts_scraper.py
+    ```